 Part of the stomach is removed.
 In contrast to the Roux-en-Y gastric bypass, the part of the stomach that is left connects normally to the esophagus and the small intestine.
 Also, the valve between the stomach and small intestine is left intact and can function normally.
 Thus, the stomach empties normally.
 However, the small intestine is divided.
 The part that connects to the stomach (duodenum) is cut and attached to the lower part (ileum), bypassing much of the middle part of the small intestine (jejunum).
 As a result, digestive juices (bile acids and pancreatic enzymes) cannot mix with food as well, and absorption is reduced.
 Nutritional deficiencies often result.

-Before surgery, people are evaluated to determine whether surgery is likely to help them.
+Before bariatric surgery, people are evaluated to determine whether surgery is likely to help them.
 A physical examination is done, and tests may be done.
 Tests may include the following:

 Blood tests, including liver tests (to determine how well the liver is functioning and whether it is damaged) and measurement of blood sugar levels and cholesterol and other fat (lipid) levels (after fasting)